-Good copywriting draws your audience in by offering value, and in exchange, they offer you a piece of their precious time.
+Good copywriting and content draws your audience in by offering value, and in exchange, they offer you a piece of their precious time.
 It’s as simple as that.

 One of the most essential rules of writing this compelling copy is to always be stressing benefits, not features.
 I say it over and over, time and time again to the point that my students can’t stand to hear it!